 Congratulations!
 You have a new little person in the house!

 If you’re a newbie parent you might be feeling like you’re changing your baby’s diaper every hour.
 If you have other little ones, you already know that a diaper can tell a lot about a baby’s well-being, but that babies — like adults — can sometimes have common plumbing issues.

 If your baby is not pooping but passing gas, don’t worry.
 Your baby is still getting the hang of this thing called digestion.
-This is a normal part of being a baby.
+This is part of being a baby.

 There are several reasons why your baby might not be pooping.
 This can be uncomfortable for them (and you) but in most cases it’s not a reason to worry.
 Here’s what to know and what to do about your baby’s gassiness and lack of poop.

 In contrast to the early newborn days when it seems every diaper change is a poop, your baby will naturally poop less as they get to be a few weeks to several months old.

 There is a range of healthy when it comes to how often a baby should poop.
-As long as your baby is feeding normally and gaining weight (1 to 2 pounds a month), don’t worry about the number of poops.
+As long as your baby is feeding as expected and gaining weight (1 to 2 pounds a month), don’t worry about the number of poops.

 Some babies 2 months or older poop once a day or more often.
 Other babies poop once every few days or even once a week.
 Even if your baby is pooping less frequently, their poop should be soft and easy to pass when they do go.

 Breastfeeding, formula, and solids